This guide will teach you how to use The Ansoff Matrix to help you make decisions and determine a strategy for your business.

 Igor Ansoff developed a matrix over 50 years ago that is still commonly used today by businesses and education institutes to help make decisions and pick a strategy.
 That’s obviously a good matrix!

-There are a number of advantages for Ansoff Matrix including:
+There are a number of advantages including:

 As with every framework, there are some limitations to Ansoff Matrix such as:

-The four strategies in an Ansoff Matrix are:
+The four strategies are:

 The Market Penetration strategy is about focusing on your existing business, your current product or service, and your current segmentation.
 If you’re picking this strategy then you’re objective is market share growth.